wp-plugins/responsive-column-widgets/readme.txt

 * Added: the edit icon in the Manage page.

 = 1.1.1.1 - 04/22/2013 =
-* Tweaked: user input sanitization for string option values including *Number of Columns* and *Class Names*.
+* Tweaked: user input sanitisation for string option values including *Number of Columns* and *Class Names*.
 * Tweaked: the CSS rules for widget box rows.

 = 1.1.1 - 04/21/2013 =